jnunez03/SQL/README.md

  ```
  we lost the space in between Asst.Manager.
 We need to change the length of the string we replace from 10 to 9.

- # filtering with regular expressions!
+ # Filtering with regular expressions!
  - file: regular_expressions.sql

  ```sql